 In 1939, he came to England, where he sang with the Carl Rosa Opera Company.
-Then, in 1946, he joined the English Opera Group, creating Tarquinius in Benjamin Britten’s The Rape of Lucretia.
+Then, in 1946, he joined the English Opera Group, creating Tarquinius in Benjamin Britten’s Rape of Lucretia.
 From 1951 to 1973 he appeared at London’s Covent Garden, where he created King Fisher in Tippett’s The Midsummer Marriage in 1955.
 After his retirement, Otakar Kraus devoted himself to teaching.
 His pupils included Matthew Best, Gwynne Howell, Robert Lloyd, Jonathan Summers, Sir John Tomlinson and Willard White.
 In 1973 he was made an Officer of the Order of the British Empire.

 FOUNDING OF OKMT

 Dr Margaret Lobo founded the Otakar Kraus Music Trust in 1991 in memory of opera singer and voice teacher, Otakar Kraus.
 Otakar Kraus helped Margaret Lobo, also an opera singer, to recover her voice after it was damaged.
-Margaret qualified as a music therapist at the Guildhall School of Music and Drama in 1987, and with her husband Walter, built a music studio in their back garden, dedicating her life to providing music therapy through an extraordinary range of projects designed to help people with physical, psychological, behavioural and learning difficulties, welcoming everyone, including some who were considered beyond reach.
+Margaret qualified as a music therapist at the Guildhall School of Music and Drama in 1987, and with her husband Walter, built a music studio in their back garden in Twickenham, dedicating her life to providing music therapy through an extraordinary range of projects designed to help people with physical, psychological, behavioural and learning difficulties, welcoming everyone, including some who were considered beyond reach.

 Margaret was awarded a Fellowship from the Royal Society of Arts, Manufactures and Commerce (FRSA) in 2007, and in 2010 received an Honorary Doctorate from Middlesex University for her major contribution to the community in the UK, India and Nepal.
 In 2017 she was chosen to appear in the Independent’s Happy List, which honours inspirational people doing extraordinary things for others, and in 2018 she was honoured with a Points of Light Award from the Prime Minister.
 This Award recognises outstanding individual volunteers who are making a change in their community.